sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

 ===Release Notes===
-4.0.0 - TBA
+4.0.0 - 27 October 2018
 ---------------------------

 WARNING: This is a craft and save-breaking update; it is recommended you abort / recover existing SDHI craft before installing this update

 Features:
- - All parts, models and textures rebuilt from the ground up for KSP 1.4.5
+ - All parts, models and textures rebuilt from the ground up for KSP 1.5.x
  - New Launch Abort System uses dual-mode Solid Fuel rocket engines
 	 - Jettison motors fire during default staging to pull Boost Protective Cover away from Mk1-3 Command Pod
 	 - Abort motors can be activated by changing engine modes using Abort Action Group